Svitlana-Lazurenko/northern-mystery/readme.md

 - npm run build - launches Gulp.
 At the same time, the files assets/js/app.min.js, assets/scss/app.min.css, assets/scss/app.min.css.map will appear in the project.

+#### Contact Form 7:

+The theme contains code for Contact Form 7.
+Important note - the form has not been tested.
+In order for the form to appear on the site, you must perform the following steps:

+- Install and activate the Contact Form 7 plugin.
+This can be done through Admin Menu -> Plugins -> Add New Plugin.
+You can also download the plugin from the official website of this plugin.
+- In Admin Menu -> Contact -> Contact Forms, you will see the form automatically created by the Contact Form 7 plugin.
+You can use it or create your own.
+Select the "Editing" action for the selected form, go to the "Form" tab and paste the code from the "contact-form-7.txt" file, which is located in the "plugins-settings" folder, into the input field.
+On this same tab, pay attention to the shortcode, or rather to its data in "id" and "title".
+Remember this data.
+You can edit the settings that are in the other tabs of the form as you wish.
+- Uncomment the line with the shortcode in the contacts-page.php file.
+Paste the data you remembered in the previous step into the "id" and "title" of this shortcode.

+Note: The "plugins-settings" folder is located directly in the "northern-mystery" folder.

 ## Credits

 ### Images